miketout/VerusServicesSetup/TOR-Wallet.md

 sudo gpasswd -a VERUSCOINUSERNAME debian-tor
 ```

 These lines have to go into your `~/.komodo/VRSC/VRSC.conf`.
 Some may be there already, just change them.
-The value for `externalip` is taken from the `/var/lib/tor/veruscoin/hostname` file and suffixed with the standard VerusCoin port, seperated by `:`.

 ```
 listen=1